tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 - think about implementing stateful_dict as Class = GameState; Could hold dict and create gets and sets to change / access game_state
 - Franco: think about using dictionary of functions
 - Make scope_check() a method of game_state (which is an obj of class GameState)
-- Use gets and sets for objects (including CEs)!!
+- Use gets and sets for objects (including CEs)!! => obj are black boxes
+	- Maybe not needed in many cases but since I want to convert code to DB back end is a good idea for my use case
 - Franco: consider having a 'game turn' across all or many objects

 IN-PROC: Simple Refactoring